 This is the best part of planning ahead.
 You can plan WHO will cook…and let me give you a hint…it isn’t all you!

 At our house, my girls each cook one lunch and one dinner each week and my husband cooks lunch and dinner on Sunday.
 Depending on the age of your kids, there is no reason they can’t help with cooking.
 Your partner or spouse is also hopefully taking a few meals as well.
 Everyone eats.
 Therefore everyone should be helping with the cooking and clean up.
 Your house isn’t a one-woman show after all.

 Step 4: Assign recipes to themes for the week

 The last step is to take your recipes and pick those that match your themes and assign them to a night or day for each theme.

-See it all in this video:
+See it all in these videos:

 If you want to take things a step further and make them even easier.
 I highly recommend using Plan to Eat(affiliate link).
 I will have a post in the future about how I’m using it with this system to make my meal planning even faster and more organized.
 The extra bonus with Plan to Eat…it makes a printable grocery list!!!
 So not only is it faster to plan meals, but I don’t have to even spend much time making my grocery list either. 😍Love that!

 You can also combine Plan to Eat with Once a Month Meals if you want to batch cook and cook a bunch of meals at once.
 Saving your weekly prep and cook time by batching cooking together and then Plan to Eat can track what you have in the freezer and help you plan those meals so they get used.
 I mean!
 Match made in quick and easy heaven!